phewi/convert-fdf-sounds-to-arma3/readme.md

 - [x] Grid numbers concat and move
 - [x] Finish up cataloging all the arma 2 sound files and arma3 destinations
 - [x] Convert the files using the script
+- [x] Write config.cpp
-- [ ] Collect a list of the sound-files that need to be manually touched up (partially done)
+- [x] Collect a list of the sound-files that need to be manually touched up
+- [x] Touch up sound files
+- [ ] Catalogue missing files from the source folders and write instructions on how to address them
 - [ ] Check for compatibility for linux and windows
-- [ ] Write config.cpp
-- [ ] Automate file additions (config.cpp, %PREFIX%, BIS_AddonInfo.hpp, etc.)
-- [ ] Catalogue missing files from the source folders and figure out how to address them
-- [ ] Touch up sound files

 # Sound file anomalities
 Need fixing in the source directory